material-motion/material-motion/README.md

 [Concepts](concepts/) and [Applications](applications/) are both written for software engineers.
 We assume a certain level of background including:

-- Familiarity with at least one programming language.
+- familiarity with at least one programming language, and
-- Familiarity with animation systems.
+- familiarity with animation systems.

 [Languages](languages/) and [Hypotheticals](hypotheticals/) are both written for anyone interested in interactive motion.